Toronto Marital Hidden Assets and Fraud lawyer

 An unpleasant part of divorce is that spouses often feel emotional and resentful toward each other and may not care about fairness, the law or the other spouse’s rights.
 Particularly if the higher-earning spouse was in charge of most of the finances, he or she may be tempted to not disclose the full extent of his or her financial worth.

 There are many ways to deal with this.
-Our Toronto hidden assets and marital fraud lawyers can help you find out if your partner is committing marital fraud and hiding his or her assets.
+At Baker and Baker Family Lawyers, our Toronto hidden assets and marital fraud lawyers can help you find out if your partner is committing marital fraud and hiding his or her assets.
 With the help of forensic accountants and other specialists, we may be able to find undeclared accounts and discover where money, stocks and other property are being hidden.
 We can: